What Does Poinsettia Flower Mean and Symbolise?

 What is the Folktale Associated with a Poinsettia Floret?

-In the quaint town of Taxco de Alarcón in Mexico, there is a story that goes on about how the Christmas Star Flower acquired its fame during the Holidays and its decorations in the Nativity!
+Poinsettias are the favorite flower during the holiday season.
+In the quaint town of Taxco de Alarcón in Mexico, there is a Mexican legend that goes on about how the Christmas Star Flower acquired its fame during the Holidays and its decorations in the Nativity!

-According to the Mexican folktale, there were once two children who were siblings – a girl and boy, who were poor and had nothing to offer to the Church Nativity during Christmas Eve.
-Seeing the beauty of the Poinsettias, the siblings placed a green flower on the Nativity.
+According to the Mexican folktale, there were once two children who were siblings – a little girl and boy, who were poor and had nothing to offer to the Church Nativity during Christmas Eve.
+Seeing the beauty of the poinsettias, the siblings placed a green flower on the Nativity.

 What does a Poinsettia Floral Tattoo Symbolize?